MatinGhanbari/NexGen.MediatR.Extensions.Caching/README.md

 }
 ```

+> [!NOTE]
-> NOTE: See Integration Test in test folder to see for example.
+> See Integration Test in test folder to see for example.

 ## 📈 Benchmarks

 ![Benchmark](https://raw.githubusercontent.com/MatinGhanbari/NexGen.MediatR.Extensions.Caching/main/assets/images/benchmark.png)

+> [!NOTE]
-> Note: This benchmark is available in benchmark directory (`NexGen.MediatR.Extensions.Caching.Benchmark`).
+> This benchmark is available in benchmark directory (`NexGen.MediatR.Extensions.Caching.Benchmark`).

+> [!TIP]
-> Note: This is benchmark results of testing same simple request with and without caching using `NexGen.MediatR.Extensions.Caching` package.
+> This is benchmark results of testing same simple request with and without caching using `NexGen.MediatR.Extensions.Caching` package.
 > The bigger and complicated responses may use more allocated memory in memory cache solution.
 > Better to use distributed cache services like `Redis` in enterprise projects.